Student Organizations & Clubs

 Math Club

 Math Club is a welcoming space for everybody.
 Our activities range from playing fun logic games with friends to delving into the inner workings of math.
-Join us on Fridays from 3-4 in Dr. Harper's room (609) for an afternoon of math fun.
+Join us in Dr. Harper's room, for an afternoon of math fun.

 Moderator(s): Dr. Norma Harper